leonardoxh/race-control-tv/README.md

 The official website is also not easily usable with a remote.
 If in the future an official application would be available, I will happilly abandonned this one.

-This will allways be a free and open source app.
+This will always be a free and open source app.

 Do what you want with it : use it or modify it.